growan/wca-documents/wca-regulations.md

     - 3d2) The colours of puzzles must be solid, with uniform texture and one uniform colour per face.
 Each colour on the puzzle must be clearly distinct from the other colours.
 Exception: a logo (see [Regulation 3l](regulations:regulation:3l)).
         - 3d2a) Exception: Competitors with a medically documented visual disability may use textured puzzles with different textures on different faces.
 Textures/patterns must be uniform per face.
 Each face should have a distinct colour, to aid in scrambling and judging.
     - 3d3) Corrugated/textured stickers whose orientation can be distinguished by feel are not permitted for blindfolded events.
-    - 3d4) Coloured plastic must not be used to provide other information than the faces' colours.
+    - 3d4) Differently coloured plastic must not be used to provide other information than the faces' colours.
 - 3h) Any modifications to a puzzle that result in poor performance by a competitor are not grounds for additional attempts.
 - 3j) Puzzles must be clean and must not have significant damage or self-applied markings.
 Exception: a logo (see [Regulation 3l](regulations:regulation:3l)).
     - 3j1) Puzzles are permitted to have reasonable wear, at the discretion of the WCA Delegate.